-TLC Confirms ‘Counting On’ Season 8, Will New Season Include Jill, Jessa & Josh Duggar’s New Baby?
+TLC Confirms ‘Counting On’ Season 8: Will New Season Include Jill, Jessa, & Josh Duggar’s New Baby?

 — Derick Dillard (@derickmdillard) December 18, 2017

-Just because Josh Duggar and Jill Duggar’s family are stricken from the TLC list, that does not mean that there is a dearth of content for the crew to capture.
-So far, Jessa Duggar and her husband, Ben Seewald, have not kicked up any drama or scandals so their new baby, Henry Seewald, will be included in the new season.
-Also, Jinger Duggar and her husband, Jeremy Vuolo, have gotten massively popular amongst Counting On fans and their lives in Texas will be highlighted.
+Just because Josh Duggar and Jill Duggar’s families are stricken from the TLC list doesn’t mean that there is a dearth of content for the crew to capture.
+So far, Jessa Duggar and her husband, Ben Seewald, have not started any drama or scandals, so their new baby, Henry Seewald, will be included in the new season.
+Also, Jinger Duggar and her husband, Jeremy Vuolo, have gotten massively popular amongst Counting On fans, and their lives in Texas will be highlighted.

 In addition, the newest couple on the block will also receive a lot of attention.
-The fact that Joseph and Kendra Duggar are also pregnant now means that the show can focus on new love instead of old drama.
+The fact that Joseph and Kendra Duggar are also pregnant now means the show can focus on new love instead of old drama.

 “We are excited to share our journey with y’all,” Joseph said to the TLC camera.

-Joy-Anna Duggar and Jana Duggar have also been spotted filming for season 8, which means that even the unmarried members of the family are poised to get some airtime.
+Joy-Anna Duggar and Jana Duggar have also been spotted filming for Season 8, which means that even the unmarried members of the family are poised to get some airtime.

 Counting On will return in spring 2018.